 During the installation if an RAS service has not already been added, let the installation configure the RAS for you.
 During the installation of the RAS service you need to install the modem that will be used for the RAS service.

-Once dial-up Networking has been successfully installed reboot the computer to complete the installation.
+Once Dial-up Networking has been installed, reboot the computer to complete the installation.

 Once the computer has rebooted, open My Computer and double-click dial-up Networking.
 At this point you should receive a message indicating no phone books have been located.